-I was still caught up in the amazing California citrus season when the strawberries began to show up at the Farmers Market.
+I was still caught up in the amazing California citrus season when the strawberries began to arrive at the Farmers Market.
 It started with one or two vendors offering a few containers.
 Now, they are everywhere – organic, conventional, big, small, full flats, or small pint baskets – you can get just about anything you want.

 I’ll admit they aren’t quite as tasty, or as rewarding, as the buckets we used to pick from our own garden, but they will certainly do.
 I’ve been buying loads, eating some and freezing others to use in my oatmeal when the season is over.

-With ataulfo mango season falling at the same time as the strawberries here, and with easy access to avocados, I felt compelled to combine all three.
+season falling at the same time as the strawberries here, and with easy access to avocados, I felt compelled to combine all three.

 These cupcakes are soft and fruity, and the frosting?
 I think I may be making my frosting with avocado from here on out.
 I’ll admit, I tried it with just avocado and it was a little too green-tasting (for lack of a better term).
 The addition of strawberry puree did the trick.
 It sweetened it up and balanced the flavor of the avocado.

 These don’t keep long.
 I’d suggest baking them just before you will need them, cool, frost and eat soon after.
 If you don’t plan to finish them off, keep unfrosted cupcakes in the refrigerator for only a day or two.
-The oils from the avocado tend to surface as they sit for over a day.
+The oils from the avocado tend to surface when they sit for over a day.

 Strawberry, Mango and Avocado Cupcakes with Strawberry Avocado Frosting